suhasgumma/DumpLinks-Hosting-Web-App-using-Docker/README.md

 # DumpLinks -- Running Web Application Inside A Container

-### The focus of this project is to build Docker Image for Web Application and Run the web app inside a container.
+### The focus of this project is to build Docker Image for Web Application and Run the web app inside a container & Run Docker container in Cloud (AWS)

 ### Link to Dockerhub repository: https://hub.docker.com/repository/docker/suhasgumma/dumplinks